-‘Working with human samples’ is defined as being involved with seeking consent for the collection of human tissue samples, collecting, processing, storing, using, releasing or disposing of human tissue samples, as well as Chief/Principal Investigators and any staff involved in managing/writing ethics approvals or standard operating procedures for projects involving human samples.
+‘Working with human samples’ is defined as being involved with seeking consent for the collection of human tissue samples, collecting, processing, storing, using, releasing or disposing of human tissue samples, as well as chief/principal investigators and any staff involved in managing or writing ethics approvals or standard operating procedures for projects involving human samples.
 This definition also includes staff named on any study protocol or IRAS form, as well as staff on consent delegation logs.

 The training is managed by the MRC, if you have any problems with the website then please contact the MRC’s Regulatory Support Centre.